 - Automotive Sector: Uruguay has extensive experiences in vehicle assembly and auto parts manufacturing.
 Of the total exports in this sector, almost 90% corresponds to the auto parts sector, the remaining to the sale of vehicles.

 Strong national sectors, a stable economy and a government welcome of foreign shape a positive and profitable future for investment in Uruguay.

 Biz Latin Hub provides a wide range of reliable market-entry and back-office services and stands out as the perfect local partner to support your business in Uruguay.
-If you require personalized information, please reach out to our team at [email protected] and see how we can facilitate your business expansion to Uruguay.
+If you require personalized information, please reach out to our team and see how we can facilitate your business expansion to Uruguay.

 The information provided here within should not be construed as formal guidance or advice.
 Please consult a professional for your specific situation.
 Information provided is for informative purposes only and may not capture all pertinent laws, standards, and best practices.
 The regulatory landscape is continually evolving; information mentioned may be outdated and/or could undergo changes.
 The interpretations presented are not official.
 Some sections are based on the interpretations or views of relevant authorities, but we cannot ensure that these perspectives will be supported in all professional settings.